-In terms of population density, Florida has a surface area of 65,755 square miles (170,304 square kilometres).
-Based on the 2011 estimates, that equates to 353.4 people per square mile, (136.4 per square kilometre) and that makes it the eighth most densely populated state in the US.
+In terms of population density, Florida has a surface area of 65,755 square miles (170,304 square kilometers).
+Based on estimates, that equates to 353.4 people per square mile, (136.4 per square kilometer) and that makes it the eighth most densely populated state in the US.

-Records from 1830 show that a mere 34,730 people lived in Florida but, like the rest of the US, those numbers were to grow dramatically from then onwards.
-By 1840, the number of people who live in Florida had increased by over 50% to 54,477 and similar decade on decade jumps were experienced for the rest of the 19th century.
+Records from 1830 show that a mere 34,730 people lived in Florida, but like the rest of the US, those numbers were to grow dramatically from then onwards.
+By 1840, the number of people who live in Florida had increased by over 50% to 54,477.
+Florida joined the union in 1845 as the 27th state, and saw consistently high growth for the rest of the 19th century.

-That pattern remained for the early part of the 20th century as well, and by 1950 the population of Florida had grown to 2,771,305.
-However, the biggest growth was yet to follow and in 1960, the national census revealed that numbers had leapt by 78.7% to 4,951,560 over the preceding ten years.
+That pattern remained for the early part of the 20th century as well, and by 1950, the population of Florida had grown to 2,771,305.
+However, the biggest growth was yet to follow and in 1960, the national census revealed that numbers had leapt by 78.7% (nearly 6% annualized) to 4,951,560 over the preceding ten years.

 More increases came throughout the decades but the latest census shows that rises are slowing down.
 In 2000, the population of Florida was 15,982,378 and the increase to 2010 was therefore just 17.6%.

 If growth continues at roughly the same rate, by the time that the next Census is undertaken in 2020, the population will exceed 22 million.
 The population could potentially surpass 26 million in 2030, driven by immigration from both Northern US states and other countries.